ryanwprice/ixd-methods/index.md

 I will reply within 24 hours.
 If you do not get a response within this time, please assume that your email was not delivered and send it again.

 Emailing me the night before an assignment deadline is not a good idea, so stay on top of work to make sure you succeed.

+### Teams
+MS Teams is the main form of communication for the class.
+I will post information to our class Team and may message you directly via the Chat.

+Most questions can be quickly asked through Teams.
+I am also more likely to have a faster response time on Teams.
+Same rule applies: If you do not get a response within 24 hours, please assume that your message was not delivered and try again.

+In general, communications will take place during "busioness hours".
+That means, evening and weekends I am not as likely to reply until the next "business day".

 ## Grading